 We stayed at Brantley Lake last summer driving back to Austin TX.
 We came in late and drove to our site well after dark.
 The park facilities are very nice with extensive shower and restroom facilities.
 The site has good hookups for water and electric.
 The low rating is based on the location.
 The site is desolate in a very remote area with few if any activities for guests.
 This area gets very hot in the summer with daytime temps over 100 degrees.
-If you need one night stay over camp this could be an option but keep your expectations grounded.
+If you need one night stay over or something close to the town this camp could be an option but keep your expectations grounded.

 Sites are roomy, pets allowed, good wifi with booster.
 Walk down to the lake at sunset, so beautiful!